jared-bloomer/KW4JLB-AREDN/README.md

+# THIS IS NOT A WORKING PROJECT YET

 # Installation

-Run the command `sudo apt update && sudo apt install ansible -y`
+Run the command `chmod +x install.sh && bash install.sh`